just2nlee/stock-checker/README.md

-# Stock Check ML Web Application using React, Node, Python, Pandas, TensorFlow, MatPlotLib
+# Stock Check ML Web Application using React, Node, Python, Pandas, TensorFlow, MatPlotLib, SciKit-Learn

 In the project directory, you can run: